-With the posts adjusted, carefully secure the Allen screws inside the two posts.
-If drop at comb has already been set to your desired height, return the comb to your shotgun and carefully secure it to the buttstock by tightening the two Allen screws in the side of the buttstock.
-Do not to overtighten the screws.
+- 5 Adjust cast by sliding each post equally in the desired direction (Figure 16).
+Hash marks are stamped in the posts to aid in locating the posts on the comb.
+Each adjustment increment represents approximately 1/16". - · Move the posts to the right for more cast off. - · Move the posts to the left for more cast on. - 6 With the posts adjusted, carefully secure the Allen screws inside the two posts.
+If drop at comb has already been set to your desired height, return the comb to your shotgun and carefully secure it to the buttstock by tightening the two Allen screws in the side of the buttstock or comb.
+Do not overtighten the screws.
 If drop has not been set, proceed to "Drop at Comb Adjustment."